Hodgkin lymphoma: Staging

 The staging is the same for both Hodgkin and non-Hodgkin lymphomas.

-After Hodgkin lymphoma is diagnosed, a person will be staged: that is, they will undergo a series of tests and procedures that will determine what areas of the body are affected.
+After Hodgkin lymphoma is diagnosed, a person will be staged by undergoing a series of tests and procedures that will determine what areas of the body are affected.
 These procedures may include documentation of their histology, a physical examination, blood tests, chest X-ray radiographs, computed tomography (CT)/positron emission tomography (PET)/magnetic resonance imaging (MRI) scans of the chest, abdomen and pelvis, and usually a bone marrow biopsy.
 PET scan is now used instead of the gallium scan for staging.
 On the PET scan, sites involved with lymphoma light up very brightly enabling accurate and reproducible imaging.
 In the past, a lymphangiogram or surgical laparotomy (which involves opening the abdominal cavity and visually inspecting for tumors) were performed.
 Lymphangiograms or laparotomies are very rarely performed, having been supplanted by improvements in imaging with the CT scan and PET scan.

 On the basis of this staging, the person will be classified according to a staging classification (the Ann Arbor staging classification scheme is a common one):